 We believe that our intellectual property is an essential asset of our business and that our technology infrastructure currently gives us a competitive advantage in the distribution of individual, family and small business health insurance.
 We rely on a combination of copyright, trademark and trade secret laws as well as confidentiality procedures and contractual provisions to establish and protect our intellectual property rights in the United States.
 Although we have pending patent applications in the United States, they may not result in issued patents.
 We have not filed for protection of our intellectual property in any foreign jurisdiction other than China.
 We have Chinese-registered computer software copyrights for an internally-developed software system and a project management tool and have filed certain trademark applications in China.
 We have not filed any patent applications in China.
 The efforts we have taken to protect our intellectual property may not be sufficient or effective, and our trademarks, copyrights and patents if issued, may be held invalid or unenforceable.
 Moreover, the law relating to intellectual property is not as developed in China, and our intellectual property rights may not be as respected in China as they are in the United States.
 Any United States or other patents issued to us may not be sufficiently broad to protect our proprietary technologies, and given the costs of obtaining patent protection, we may choose not to seek patent protection for certain of our proprietary technologies.
-We may not be effective in policing unauthorized use of our intellectual property rights are unenforceable.
-If we are not successful in cost-effectively protecting our intellectual property rights, our business, operating results and financial condition could be harmed.
+We may not be effective in policing unauthorized use of our intellectual property, and even if we do detect violations, litigation may be necessary to enforce our intellectual property rights.
+Any enforcement efforts we undertake, including litigation, could be time-consuming and expensive, could divert our management's attention and may result in a court determining that our intellectual property rights are unenforceable.
+If we are not successful in cost-effectively protecting our intellectual